 Sponsored by the Critical Theory Workshop, the Working Group on Counter-History & Theory at the University of Pennsylvania, and the University of Pennsylvania’s Department of English

 This event is free and open to the public

-The Theories of Counter-History / Counter-Histories of Theory working group is comprised of scholars in multiple fields who work at the intersections of theory and history.
+The Counter-History & Theory working group is comprised of scholars in multiple fields who work at the intersections of theory and history.
 They are invested, in their diverse but overlapping projects, in both rethinking the historical formation of contemporary theory and re-theorizing history per se.

 The spring symposium is an opportunity for members of the working group to present their current research projects in a rigorous and discussion-oriented format.